py1u/ArtrDev/docs/artr-setup/mern.md

 ---
-sidebar_label: 'Intro to MERN'
+sidebar_label: 'Our Tech Stack'
-sidebar_position: 3
+sidebar_position: 1
-id: mern
+id: stack
 ---

-## Learning our Start-Up Tech Stack
+# Get To Know Our Technology Stack

 *By Peter Lu*